niclasek/java-snippets/README.md

 # java-snippets
-A library with usful java-snippets
+A library with useful java-snippets